Isaac Newton: Commemorations

-Newton statue on display at the Oxford University Museum of Natural History portrays the scientist contemplating the fallen apple.
+Newton statue on display at the Oxford University Museum of Natural History portrays him contemplating the fallen apple.

 Newton's monument (1731) can be seen in Westminster Abbey, at the north of the entrance to the choir against the choir screen, near his tomb.
 It was executed by the sculptor Michael Rysbrack (1694–1770) in white and grey marble with design by the architect William Kent.
 The monument features a figure of Newton reclining on top of a sarcophagus, his right elbow resting on several of his great books and his left hand pointing to a scroll with a mathematical design.
 Above him is a pyramid and a celestial globe showing the signs of the Zodiac and the path of the comet of 1680.
 A relief panel depicts putti using instruments such as a telescope and prism.

 From 1978 until 1988, an image of Newton designed by Harry Ecclestone appeared on Series D £1 banknotes issued by the Bank of England (the last £1 notes to be issued by the Bank of England).
 Newton was shown on the reverse of the notes holding a book and accompanied by a telescope, a prism and a map of the Solar System.

 A statue of Isaac Newton, looking at an apple at his feet, can be seen at the Oxford University Museum of Natural History.
-A large bronze statue, Newton, after William Blake, by Eduardo Paolozzi, dated 1995 and inspired by Blake's etching, dominates the piazza of the British Library in London.
+A large bronze statue, Newton, after William Blake, by Eduardo Paolozzi, dated 1995 and inspired by William Blake's etching, dominates the piazza of the British Library in London.
 A bronze statue of Newton was erected in 1858 in the centre of Grantham where he went to school, prominently standing in front of Grantham Guildhall.

-The still-surviving farmhouse at Woolsthorpe By Colsterworth is a Grade I listed building by Historic England through being his birthplace and "where he discovered gravity and developed his theories regarding the refraction of light".
+The manor house at Woolsthorpe is a Grade I listed building by Historic England through being his birthplace and "where he discovered gravity and developed his theories regarding the refraction of light".

 The Institute of Physics, or IOP, has its highest and most prestigious award, the Isaac Newton Medal, named after Newton, which is given for world-leading contributions to physics.
 It was first awarded in 2008.